michaelsevilla/michaelsevilla.github.io/index.md

    MDSs[whoami+1]["load"]<.01 then
 ```

-This lets us compare load balancing strategies instead of the properties
+This lets us compare load balancing strategies instead of the properties of the
 storage systems themselves and helps future administrators understand the
 trade-offs of the metadata migration decisions.